How will the project be delivered?

 New organisations are also invited to join the project and apply for funding.

 Following positive feedback from the previous two workshops, it has been decided that an additional workshop will be held in May 2018 to review year 2 projects and to provide existing and new organisations with the opportunity to come together to share learning and discuss challenges and progress.

-A further workshop will take place in September 2018 to review our findings and showcase all developments and progress made.
+A further workshop took place in September 2018 to review these findings and showcase all developments and progress made.

-Jane Young from the Sylvia Adams Charitable Trust will attend and also invite representatives from other funding organisations to offer advice and support to each patient organisation and support group on how best to complete funding applications to aid any future work.
+Jane Young from the Sylvia Adams Charitable Trust attended and also invited representatives from other funding organisations to offer advice and support to each patient organisation and support group on how best to complete funding applications to aid any future work.

 Breaking Down Barriers is externally monitored and evaluated by Oscar Bingham from Charity Fundraising Ltd. Oscar will provide support to organisations throughout the project.
 An interim evaluation report will be produced in April 2018 with a full report published in April 2019.